ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 #### Key Advantages

 1. **No Email Required**: Works directly from the JWT token without needing to know the user's email
-2. **Single Request**: Gets user, profile, and person data in one API call
+2. **Single Request**: Gets user, profile, person, and identity document data in one API call
 3. **Standard Endpoint**: Uses Strapi's built-in users-permissions `/me` endpoint
 4. **Automatic Ownership**: No ownership checks needed—always returns the authenticated user's data
-5. **Null Safety**: If profile or person don't exist yet, they'll be null in the response
+5. **Null Safety**: If profile, person, or identity_document don't exist yet, they'll be null in the response

 #### Use Cases